Did you know that in 2015 there were more CEOs named John than female CEOs in total?

 By adding sponsorship to your strategic toolbox you can transform the trajectory of your career and land that next position more quickly.

-We hope these tips will help you do just that because we need more leaders like you at the top.
+We hope these tips will help you do just that because we need more women leaders like you at the top.